HariomRajChauhan/cpp-project/README.md

 ### Print Statement

-Use bhana to print a value or expression to the output.
+Use `bhana` to print a value or expression to the output.

 *Syntax:*
 ```sh
 bhana(expression);
 ```

-*Syntax:*
+*Example:*
 ```sh
 bhana(5 + 3);  // Output: 8
 bhana("Hello, World!");  // Output: Hello, World!